farahaydi/data-structures-/JavaChallenge/readme.md

 The approach taken in the code is a simple iterative method to reverse the array.
 It initializes a new array called result of the same size as the input array and then iterates through the input array, placing the elements in reverse order into the result array.
 Efficiency:

-Time Complexity: O(n)

-The time complexity is O(n), where n is the number of elements in the input array.
-The function iterates through the entire input array once, performing constant-time operations in each iteration.
-Hence, the time complexity is linear.
-Space Complexity: O(n)

-The space complexity is O(n) as well.
-The function creates a new array result of the same size as the input array to store the reversed elements.
-The space used is directly proportional to the number of elements in the input array.

 ## Solution